-    - The other vehicles’ Make, Model, Year, License plate number, Registration expiration date, and Vehicle identification number (VIN)
+- The other vehicles’ Make, Model, Year, and License plate number

-Note: The VIN can normally be found on the car’s dashboard in the left corner at the bottom (where the dashboard and windshield meet), on the driver’s insurance card, or inside the door jam of the driver’s side door
+- Vehicle Identification Number (VIN) can normally be found on the car’s dashboard in the left corner where the dashboard and windshield meet, on the driver’s insurance card, or inside the door jamb of the driver’s side door

 - Time of day the accident occurred

-– Current road and weather conditions (Note obstacles, potholes, and obstructions on the road.
-Was it snowing, raining, foggy?
+- Weather conditions – Was it snowing, raining, foggy?
 Were the roads icy?
 Was it a full moon?)